CheckoutFinland/psp-api/docs/README.md

 If tokenization is successful, `HTTP 200` and the `token` of the card is returned.

-This token is used to make authorization holds & charges on the payment card.
+This token is used to make authorization holds and charges on the payment card.

 field | type | description
 ------|------|------------